c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 - A processor with virtualization capabilities and the virtualization feature enabled in your BIOS/UEFI

 There are two ways to install Docker on your system: Docker Desktop is a graphical interface running its containers in a separate and dedicated VM storage; Docker engine is the command line interface.
-In principle you can have both installed on your system, but you can incur in problems in some particular circumstances, therefore this is discouraged.
+In principle, you can have both installed on your system, but you can incur in problems in some particular circumstances, therefore this is discouraged.

 For each install method the instructions for some specific distributions are provided